Anne of Green Gables: Source

 In writing the novel, Montgomery was inspired by notes she had made as a young girl about two siblings who were mistakenly sent an orphan girl instead of the boy they had requested, yet decided to keep her.
 She drew upon her childhood experiences in rural Prince Edward Island, Canada.
-Montgomery used a photograph of Evelyn Nesbit, which she had clipped from New York's Metropolitan Magazine and put on the wall of her bedroom as the model for the face of Anne Shirley and a reminder of her "youthful idealism and spirituality."
+Montgomery used a photograph of Evelyn Nesbit, which she had clipped from New York's Metropolitan Magazine and put on the wall of her bedroom, as the model for the face of Anne Shirley and a reminder of her "youthful idealism and spirituality."

 Montgomery was inspired by the formula stories (called such because they followed such a predictable formula) that were popular at the time, featuring orphans, and often girls with the name Ann; however, she distinguished her character by spelling her name with an extra "e".
 She based other characters, such as Gilbert Blythe, in part on people she knew.
 She said she wrote the novel in the twilight of the day while sitting at her window and overlooking the fields of Cavendish.

 Summary

 Anne Shirley, a young orphan from the fictional community of Bolingbroke, Nova Scotia (based upon the real community of New London, Prince Edward Island), is sent to live with Marilla and Matthew Cuthbert, unmarried siblings in their fifties and sixties, after a childhood spent in strangers' homes and orphanages.
 Marilla and Matthew had originally sought to adopt a boy from the orphanage to help Matthew run their farm at Green Gables, which is set in the fictional town of Avonlea (based on Cavendish, Prince Edward Island).
 Through a misunderstanding, the orphanage sends Anne instead.

 Anne is fanciful, imaginative, eager to please, and dramatic.
 She is also adamant her name should always be spelled with an "e" at the end.
 However, she is defensive about her appearance, despising her red hair, freckles, and pale, thin frame, but liking her nose.
 She is talkative, especially when it comes to describing her fantasies and dreams.
 At first, stern Marilla says Anne must return to the orphanage, but after much observation and consideration, along with kind, quiet Matthew's encouragement, Marilla decides to let her stay.

-Anne takes much joy in life and adapts quickly, thriving in the close-knit farming village.
-Her imagination and talkativeness soon brighten up Green Gables.